I am riding with children. What are my options?

 I heard that customers now have to pay a separate fare on each bus or train.
 Is this true?

-I have a RTA Senior ID Card and I only pay $1.25 to ride.
-The $5.50 All-Day Pass is expensive for me.
+I have an RTA Senior ID Card.
+The All-Day Pass is expensive for me.
 What can I do?

 I don’t ride often, and when I do, it is normally one-way only.
 What should I do?